tanakhcc/critic/README.md

 ## Make Break a dropdown instead of a raw string input

-## Actually communicate with the server

 ## Merge Blocks

+## Styling

+## Ribbon with the commands for which keycommands exist

+## bugs
+- behaviour for lacuna and break sometimes does not work correctly (getting wrong index and splitting the field incorrectly)